top (1K)

 The wings

-Don't forget the them.
-Check the colors - the fabric should NOT have significant differences.
+Don't forget them.
+Check the colors - the fabric should not have significant differences.
 This is not because of cosmetic concerns - the different colored areas usually are decayed or corrupt.
 The decayed fabric will have to be replaced and this will cost you a lot.

-Check also the places where the wings connect with the corpse - any tears may cost you much more than money!
+Check also the places where the wings connect with the fuselage - any tears may cost you much more than money!

 The parachutes